MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/replace-the-sts-certificate.md

 ms.topic: article
 ms.prod: sharepoint-server-itpro
 localization_priority: Normal
-ROBOTS: NOINDEX
 ms.collection:
 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 description: "Learn how to replace the STS certificate with a new certificate from a public authority."
 ---

-## Replace the STS certificate for SharePoint Server
+# Replace the STS certificate for SharePoint Server

 [!INCLUDE[appliesto-2013-2016-2019-xxx-md](../includes/appliesto-2013-2016-2019-xxx-md.md)]